Hiking With A Weighted Vest: Is It Worth It?

 Watch Your Posture

 Maintaining correct posture when walking with weights is the best way to reduce your risks of injury.
-While correct posture is always important, we cannot overemphasize its importance with weights.
-Incorrect posture puts stress and strain on your joints.
+While correct posture is always important, I cannot overemphasize its importance with added weight on your back.

-When walking with a weighted vest for hiking training, ensure you stand straight, keep shoulders relaxed, and footing light.
+Stand straight, keep your shoulders relaxed, and footing light.

 Does Hiking with A Weighted Vest Build Leg Muscle?